matt-antone/Scorer/memory-bank/progress.md

 - Planning phase for database implementation
 - The database reset logic successfully clears all records from turns, players, and games.
 - The test runner is configured to use SQLite for local testing.
+- Database reset integration is complete and verified
+- Full app flow integration test is complete and passing
-- Ready to begin integration work.
+- Ready to proceed with next integration step

 ## Known Issues